 - The difference between self settling and self soothing.

-- How can you help your baby fall asleep independently?
+- How can you teach your baby to fall asleep independently?

 What is independent sleep?